 We strongly believe that equity participation causes employees to think and act like owners.
-Each of our named executive officers has significant holdings in the Company's equity, through a mix of standard restricted shares, career shares and Class B common units of Artisan Partners Holdings.
+Each of our named executive officers has significant holdings in the Company's equity, through a mix of standard restricted shares, career shares and, for those executive officers who are employee-partners, Class B common units of Artisan Partners Holdings.
 We place significant restrictions on the number of Class B common units that our named executive officers may sell in any given year.
 These restrictions, together with an annual award of career shares that generally do not vest until a qualified retirement, result in our named executive officers maintaining a significant level of equity ownership.
-We believe that the contractual restrictions on the ability of our named executive officers to sell existing equity have a similar effect as stock ownership guidelines and retention requirements, making the adoption of such additional formal policies unnecessary.
+To further ensure that a significant amount of equity is held by our named executive officers, in February 2018 our Board adopted a set of equity ownership guidelines, pursuant to which our executive officers are required to hold Company equity equal in value to eight times base salary for the Chief Executive Officer and three times base salary for all other executive officers.

-In 2014 we introduced a new component to our equity compensation program: career shares.
+We grant equity to our named executive officers in the form of standard restricted shares and career shares.
 Our standard restricted shares vest pro-rata over the five years following the date of grant, subject to continued employment.
 For career shares to vest, both of the following conditions must be met:

-- · Pro rata time-vesting, under which 20% of the shares satisfy this condition in each of the five years following the year of grant. - Qualifying retirement, which requires that the recipient (i) has been employed by us for at least 10 years at retirement; (ii) had provided, in the case of named executive officers and portfolio managers, three years' prior written notice of retirement (which can be reduced to not less than one year at our discretion); and (iii) remains at the company through the retirement notice period.
+- Pro rata time-vesting, under which 20% of the shares satisfy this condition in each of the five years following the year of grant. - Qualifying retirement, which generally requires that the recipient (i) has been employed by us for at least 10 years at retirement; (ii) had provided, in the case of named executive officers and portfolio managers, three years' prior written notice of retirement (which can be reduced at our discretion); and (iii) remains at the Company through the retirement notice period.

 Career shares and standard restricted shares will also vest upon a termination of employment due to death or disability.
-In addition, after a change of control, if the company terminates a recipient without cause or he or she resigns for good reason, in either case, within two years after a change in control, the shares will fully vest.
+In addition, after the fifth anniversary of the grant date, if the Company terminates a recipient without cause (as defined in the award agreement), career shares will fully vest.
+And after a change of control, if the Company terminates a recipient without cause or he or she resigns for good reason, in either case, within two years of the change in control, the shares will fully vest.

-We believe that career shares will further align the interests of our named executive officers, portfolio managers, and other senior employees with our stockholders and clients and will incentivize recipients to remain at our firm until they are ready to leave in a thoughtful and structured way.
+We believe that career shares further align the interests of our named executive officers, portfolio managers, and other senior employees with our stockholders and clients and will incentivize recipients to remain at our firm until they are ready to leave in a thoughtful and structured way.
 Both standard restricted shares and career shares are awarded pursuant to the Artisan Partners Asset Management Inc. 2013 Omnibus Incentive Compensation Plan.